 How To Overcome Normalcy Bias

-Awareness is the first step in overcoming normalcy bias.
-Here are practical steps you can take to mitigate its impact on your investment decisions:
+Awareness is your first real weapon against normalcy bias.
+Once you know it exists, you can start to catch it in the act.
+Here are practical steps you can take right now to reduce its grip on your investment decisions.

 1. Educate Yourself on Market Cycles: Understanding that markets are cyclical and that downturns are a natural part of investing can help you remain calm during periods of volatility.
 Study past market cycles, such as the dot-com bubble, the 2008 financial crisis, and the COVID-19 pandemic, to recognize the signs of overvaluation and potential corrections.